 I have spent plenty of time highlighting the top names in 2022 Bowman Baseball and as I continue to see collectors chase many of the same names, it felt like a good time to remind people just how deep this checklist is.

-Ever since we let everyone know that they can get $20 in free Loupe credit by downloading the app via this link on your mobile device, we have had tons of people reaching out with pictures of their Kahlil Watson, Elly De La Cruz and George Valera pulls, but there are five names who can jump in value very soon in this product.
+Ever since this product dropped, we have had tons of people reaching out with pictures of their Kahlil Watson, Elly De La Cruz and George Valera pulls, but there are five names who can jump in value very soon in this product.

 5. Jhonkensy Noel – 1B/3B – Cleveland Guardians